LLNL/mpibind/flux/README.md

 flux mini run -n2 -o mpibind=off -o cpu-affinity=on hostname
 ```

-#### Manual loading of the plugin (for debugging or development)
+### Manual loading

-If the plugin was not installed in Flux's shell plugins directory,
+If the plugin is not installed in Flux's shell plugins directory,
 one can load the plugin explicitly (see `mpibind_flux.lua` in this
 directory).